Skip to content

 • clinical and social care staff who have direct contact with highly susceptible patients or people that a gastrointestinal infection would have particularly serious consequences.

-If you have any doubt on when you should return to work please contact us.
+If you have any doubt on when you should return to work please Contact Food Safety.

 What we must do